armandvedel/aupreset-to-fxp/README.md

 # aupreset-to-fxp

-Updated for python3 and construct 2.10.
+Python script by yairadix updated for python3 and construct 2.10.
 Untested